philipliucodes/binary-template-matching/README.md

 python src/mouse_tracker.py path/to/video.mp4 path/to/templates/ --interval 5 --output output_dir
 ```

+**Important**: The template images in the directory should be sorted **alphabetically from most common to least common**.
+This means the most frequently occurring image (e.g., cursor type) should have a name that appears first alphabetically.
+This ensures optimal performance during template matching.

 **Optional flags**:

 - `--interval`: Time in seconds between frames to process (default: 5)